aheckmann/graceful-shutdown/README.md

 #graceful-shutdown

-Shuts down an `HTTP{s}Server` gracefully upon the first specified signal received by the process and executes the optional callback.
+Shuts down a `Server` gracefully upon the first specified signal received by the process and executes the optional callback.

 ### example